bitsofcotton/NAND/README.md

 * * * break label
 * * assert(x)
 * * * stop execution or compilation if x is false.
+* * * we can override this with assert function redefinition in execution time.
 * \# will treat line after them as a comment:

 # General Tips